symfonycorp/platformsh-symfony-template/README.md

 With your application now deployed on Platform.sh, things get more interesting.
-Run the command `platform environment:branch new-feature` for your project, or open a trivial pull request off of your current branch.
+Run the command `symfony branch new-feature` for your project, or open a trivial pull request off of your current branch.

 The resulting environment is an *exact* copy of production.
 It contains identical infrastructure to what's been defined in your configuration files, and even includes data copied from your production environment in its services.